syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 N>• The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
 • The Exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
-• `Id` should be a recurrence pattern appointment object.
+• The exception appointment should have different `Id` with original pattern appointment `Id`.
 • The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
 • The recurrenceExceptionDates should be in a Universal Time Coordinates (UTC) time zone.